Nairobi and Kenya Safari, January 2004

 In Masai Mara we stayed in “tents” and had two nice game drives.
 We even passed the border into Serengeti in Tanzania – just a few meters and a couple of minutes,

 We ended our safari week in Nairobi.
-We had a good last dinner in the Carnivore restaurant where we were served different kind of wild game.
+We had a good last dinner in the Carnivore Restaurant where we were served different kind of wild game.

 January 2004: Karen Blixen’s House outside Nairobi

-January 2004: Giraffe Nursery outside Nairobi
+January 2004: Giraffe Centre outside Nairobi

 January 2004: Experiencing Earth Rotation at the Equator